eduardhogea/Software-Engineering/README.md

 - Subsystem IV - Road maintenance   --->  The focus is on this one

 On the other branches you can find the same milestones but with all the subsystems.
 On the main will be just the Road Maintenance part.
+The whole project was done by 5 students, my part was doing the Road maintenance subsystem and integrating it to work with others.